MitchBradley/Grbl_Esp32-wiki/Servo-Axis-Feature.md

 The $13x settings are used for the upper end of the pulse range.
 This is normally used for max travel, but that is applied to servos in a different way.
 It applies a percentage to the upper end of the pulse range, just like the lower end example.

+Z Axis Example

+Start with $103=100 and $132=100.
+This would be 100% (no change) for both ends of travel.
+Use $103 to the lower end of travel and $132 to adjust the upper end of travel.

 ### Optional behaviors

+These are adjusted in the init_servos() functions in servo_axis.cpp

 **Homing:** You should not home a servo axis because it already knows it's position.
 You can command it to a position during homing with the set_homing_type(...) and set_homing_position(...) commands.